You are at the top of the page

 Descriptive sessions

-For visually impaired and blind visitors, join one of our knowledgeable 'vocal eyes trained' wardens on a fascinating descriptive tour of the Jewel House and White Tower.
-Booking in advance required.
+For visually impaired and blind visitors, join a 'vocal eyes trained' warden on a fascinating descriptive tour of the Jewel House and White Tower.

 • On request